AndreiSoroka/cart-component/README.md

 P.P.S.
 The architecture of a project depends on the team, so this is a hypothetical architecture.

 P.P.P.S.
 In fact, I'm not a React developer.
-Moreover, I've put together this architecture as part of the test assignment.
+Moreover, I did architecture for a limited time.
 So, this is a double hypothesis.

 ## Description of the Test assignment